 Other Events at the Festival

-In addition to Winery Dinners, the 2026 festival offers a wide range of food and wine events for every level of wine lover.
 Winery Dinners are sit-down dinners focused on a single winery or region.
 Chefs create menus to match the wines being poured.
+The Vancouver International Wine Festival features more than a dozen winery dinners in 2026.
+Prices range from about $175 to $255 per person.
 Tickets include all food, wine, gratuity, service charges, and taxes.

-Tickets for the above festival events go on sale on staggered dates in January 2026.
+Tickets for all the above festival events go on sale on staggered dates in January 2026.
 They often sell out very quickly, so planning to buy them early is a good idea.

 Click Vancouver International Wine Festival for the event’s official website.